Are you worried about – feeling forgetful? – losing your balance and falling? – a lack of energy/poor immunity?

 Pushing the hips up from the floor…we arrive in an “all fours” crawling or table position.
 It’s one of the most important developmental stages for us, where the brain gets one of the best workouts.
 When we “cross-crawl”, with alternate hand and knee moving forward, we are actively exercising and developing new neural connections that cross the midline between the brain’s hemispheres.

-In still, moving the spine up and down from that table allows the neck, head, belly, and breath to expand naturally and sequentially.
-Lift nose up, look up, breath up (both head and tail now)…and then down again, breathing out, belly/back arching high like a cat…we expand range of awareness and motion.
+In stillness, moving the spine up and down from that table allows the neck, head, belly, and breath to expand naturally and sequentially.
+Lift nose up, look up, breath up (both head and tail now)…and then down again, breathing out, belly/back arching high like a cat…we expand range of awareness and mobility.

 Notice all of Liv’s variations and options.